Eddiequal/Currency-Bot-Telegram/README.md

 Contributions are welcome!
 If you find any issues or want to add new features to the code, feel free to open a pull request.

-License
-This code is licensed under the MIT License.